 Euthanasia should not be a painful process.
 Our goal is to make this as stress free and pain free as possible.
 The goal of the sedative that we give prior to the euthanasia solution is to make your pet sleepy or to first put him into an anesthetic state so that he is not aware of what is happening.
 Be aware that the nature of the euthanasia solution itself is a sedative and an anesthetic.
 Even if your pet was to only get a partial dose your pet will be in a deeply sedated state of anesthesia until we can give the full dose.

 The only part of the euthanasia that may be uncomfortable is the initial injection.
 This pain from placing the needle for sedation is no more severe than the pain experienced when your pet receives a vaccination.
 We use gentle restraint and the smallest needle possible when we give the sedative injection.
 We do everything possible to make the sedation as painless as possible for your pet, however, it is an injection and some animals may react to it.
 The worst reaction, in less than 10% of our patients, would be for them to vocalize as we give it.
 Many animals are more willing to vocalize or howl in their own homes than they would be at the veterinary hospitals which can surprise or upset an owner if it happens.
-We are truly sorry if this is your pet's reaction and we are sorry for any discomfort they experience.
-It is not what we hope for and we wish there was a way to sedate a pet quickly without using an injection.
 Despite the slight discomfort the sedative injection may cause your pet, we believe that its positives benefits strongly outweigh any negative reaction and we know that it minimizes the discomfort of the final euthanasia injection.
 Through years of experience we have learned that this initial sedative makes the final injection of the euthanasia solution much easier on your pet and also much easier on you and your family.

 We do everything we can to insure a peaceful, sedated death for your pet but it is important to understand that death is its own entity and has its own course which is often dependent on the disease that your animal is suffering from.